RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

-\textbf{Feature vector collapse:} We measure the feature vectors collapse metric (NRC1) \citep{andriopoulos2025prevalence} for feature vectors of marginal and joint trajectory distributions.
-The feature vectors are the last hidden states of trajectories generated by the MLP heads in our model.
-We compute the metric assuming either 272 or 32 principal components since there are 272 density parameters per trajectory including location parameters compressed as 32 DCT coefficients.
-Results in \Cref{figure:nrc1} show an immediate collapse when a 272-dimensional subspace is assumed (left plot) and no collapse when only considering the first 32 principal components.
-This observation strongly suggest that the true dimensionality of features vectors lies between 32 and 272, even when considering correlation between output variables, and reinforces the results \Cref{table:ablation} and \Cref{figure:normal_weight}.
-These findings support that, in addition to the DCT coefficients for location parameters, other density parameters (i.e., shape and scale) are important when regressing trajectories.
+We measure the neural regression collapse metric NRC1 \cite{andriopoulos2025prevalence} for feature vectors of marginal and joint trajectory distributions.
+These feature vectors correspond to the last hidden states, which are generated by the MLP heads in our model.
+We compute the metric assuming 272 or 32 principal components, as there are 272 density parameters per trajectory, including location parameters compressed as 32 DCT coefficients.
+The upper plot in \Cref{figure:nrc1} shows that the 512-dimensional feature vectors collapse to a lower-dimensional subspace spanned by fewer than 272 principal components.
+The lower plot shows no such collapse.
+Therefore, the true dimensionality of the feature vectors lies between 32 and 272.
+These results suggest that, in addition to DCT coefficients for location parameters, density parameters such as shape and scale are also important when regressing trajectories (see \Cref{eq:exponential_power_density}).